d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Defining the Optimization Algorithm

-As we discussed in :numref:`sec_linear_regression`, linear regression has a closed-form solution.
+As discussed in :numref:`sec_linear_regression`, linear regression has a closed-form solution.
-However, this is not a book about linear regression: it is a book about deep learning.
-Since none of the other models that this book introduces can be solved analytically, we will take this opportunity to introduce your first working example of minibatch stochastic gradient descent.
+However, our goal here is to illustrate how to use minibatch SGD.
+Hence we will take this opportunity to introduce your first working example of SGD.
-[~~Despite linear regression has a closed-form solution, other models in this book don't.
-Here we introduce minibatch stochastic gradient descent.~~]

-At each step, using one minibatch randomly drawn from our dataset, we will estimate the gradient of the loss with respect to our parameters.
+At each step, using a minibatch randomly drawn from our dataset, we estimate the gradient of the loss with respect to the parameters.
-Next, we will update our parameters in the direction that may reduce the loss.
+Next, we update the parameters in the direction that may reduce the loss.

-The following code applies the minibatch stochastic gradient descent update, given a set of parameters, a learning rate, and a batch size.
+The following code applies the update, given a set of parameters, a learning rate `lr`, and a batch size.
-The size of the update step is determined by the learning rate `lr`.
-Because our loss is calculated as a sum over the minibatch of examples, we normalize our step size by the batch size (`batch_size`), so that the magnitude of a typical step size does not depend heavily on our choice of the batch size.
+Since the loss is calculated as a sum over the minibatch we normalize the step size by the `batch_size`, so that the magnitude of a typical step size does not depend on our choice of the batch size.
+In later chapters we will investigate how learning rates should be adjusted for very large minibatches as they arise in distributed large scale learning.
+For now, though, we can ignore this dependency.

 ```{.python .input}
 class SGD(d2l.HyperParameters):  #@save